Investment Update as at 31 March 2024

 Header label Target allocation (%) Actual allocation (%)

-Fixed interest and cash 20.0 21.4
+Fixed interest and cash 20.0 21.8

-Equities 50.0 53.5
+Equities 50.0 52.9

-Alternatives/Other 30.0 25.1
+Alternatives/Other 30.0 25.3

 Key points to note about Asset Allocation

-• The Sterling Corporate Bonds and Multi-Asset Credit are both reasonably close to the target asset allocation.
+• Sterling Corporate Bonds and Multi-Asset Credit are both reasonably close to the target asset allocation.
 As agreed by the Committee in June 2023, the level of cash being held is currently above the 1% target.

-• The main underweight allocation continues to be that to Alternatives/Other.
-The Property allocation in particular has struggled over the last two years, and now stands at 2.2% below target (UK and International combined).
-Brunel have made commitments to a couple of property funds as part of bringing our portfolio in line with their model portfolio.
+• The Property allocation has struggled over the last two years, and is now 2.4% below target (UK / International combined).
+Brunel have made commitments to a couple of property funds as part of bringing our portfolio in line with their model portfolio, and are looking to make purchases on the secondary market to bring the allocation closer

 • Significant commitments have been made to bring private debt and private equity up to the target level, but these will still take some time to be fully drawn.